The Potential Impact of AI Innovations on U.S. Occupations: Results

-\textbf{Least-impacted Occupations.} The least-impacted occupations mainly consist of blue-collar occupations such as pile-driver operators, agricultural graders and sorters, floor sanders, aircraft cargo handling supervisors, and dredge operators.
-Indeed, the AII score, binned by education levels, shows that the lowest impact is seen for jobs requiring a high school diploma or less (Figure~\ref{fig:education}).
+The least-impacted occupations mainly consist of blue-collar occupations such as pile-driver operators, dredge operators, aircraft cargo handling supervisors, agricultural graders and sorters, and insurance underwriters.
+Again, the AII score, binned by education levels, shows that the lowest impact is seen for jobs requiring a high school diploma or less (Figure~\ref{fig:education}).
 These occupations are primarily found in agriculture, transportation, accommodation and food services, and construction sectors, where the core tasks and responsibilities revolve around physical and manual labor and typically do not require a wide range of complex mental or physical activities, nor do they involve abstract reasoning.
 In agriculture, least-impacted tasks involve food inspection and dairy management for livestock.
-In transportation, least-impacted tasks involve scheduling and resource allocation for airline operations, engine sound control, and vehicle dispatching.
+In transportation, such tasks involve scheduling and resource allocation for airline operations, engine sound control, and vehicle dispatching.
 In accommodation and food services, tasks include monitoring and recording food temperatures.
-In construction, least-impacted tasks involve the maintenance and operation of equipment and machinery.
-In addition to these sectors, by examining occupations with nearly zero AII scores, we found another least impacted set of occupations.
-Contrary to the previous least impacted occupations which involve manual labor or dexterity, managerial occupations typically require human interactions, having tasks ranging from contract negotiation to proposal review to internal assessments and audits.
+In construction, such tasks involve the maintenance and operation of equipment and machinery.
+In addition to these sectors, by examining occupations with nearly zero AII scores, we found another least impacted set of occupations: managerial ones.
+Contrary to the previous least impacted occupations which involve manual labor or dexterity, managerial occupations typically require human interactions and scarce expert knowledge tacitly acquired over years of experience, having tasks ranging from contract negotiation to proposal review to internal assessments and audits.